Video Documentation

 WetLand augments local community movements by drawing a broad range of people with different backgrounds to the space, and by organizing collaborations.
 WetLand stresses how important it is for more people to be involved in caring for our common home and to re-address water as a commons by engaging with students who steward the space, collect data relating to energy use and production, and test and maintain the project’s water systems.
 The WetLand sculpture is an argument for a thriving local urban environment.

-A POST-APOCALYPTIC FLOODED WORLD SCIENTISTS, BANKERS AND ANIMALS
+A POST-APOCALYPTIC FLOODED WORLD

 DIAMONDS, ROPES AND NEUTRONS